Summer Camp 2025 Information

 Ages 13-16

 Discovery Teen Camp is programmed specifically for teenagers and will offer a host of exciting activities and workshops for them to enjoy.
 Discovery Teen Camp will last five days, beginning on Monday and ending on Friday.
 Campers in this program range in age from 13 to 16 and are split up into cabins and units based on their age.
 The Campers spend their days continuously engaged in activities like canoeing, swimming, archery and climbing the rock wall.
+This year our overall summer theme is “SHINE BRIGHT” and our weekly theme for Teen Camp is COLOR WARS!
 Every day we host chapel sessions that proclaim the Gospel of Jesus Christ and give our campers the opportunity to learn more about who God is.

 Ages 8-16

 Camp Arnold’s SAY camp is our one week camp specifically for those youth who attend various Salvation Army scouting programs.
-Many of our SAY Campers either attend a Salvation Army Corps, or are members of a Salvation Army Youth Group.
-During the week the youth have the opportunity to grow in their faith, learn more about God, and develop new friendships.
+Many of our SAY Campers either attend a Salvation Army Corps, or are members of a Salvation Army Youth Group – althought everyone is welcome to attend!
+During the week the youth have the opportunity to grow in their faith, learn more about God, earn badges for their scouting programs, and develop new friendships.
 They will also have a fun, exciting week experiencing new activities and God in a new way.
-In addition, this year there will be a Jr. Music program running alongside the class curriculum.
-SAY Camp is for children ages 8-16.
+This year overall summer theme is “Shine Bright” based on Psalm 27:1.
+For SAY week we will combine the overall theme with the weekly theme of HEROES for chapels and special activities, games and dress ups.

 Pee Wee Camp